 So if you are woken up by a noise, it’s not actually a noise that has woken you up but the sudden change of it.
 White noise, on the other hand, helps to hide these sudden changes and masks them.
 It’s important to remember that during sleep we still can hear things but it does not necessarily wake us up.

 We can easily sleep listening to constant unchanging white noise without reacting to it.
 Even better, it helps us to ignore those noises that we’d much rather avoid hearing during our sleep – like your spouse’s crescendo-decrescendo snoring sounds.

 That’s why many respectable scientists, such as A. Kushida, director of the Stanford Center for Human Sleep Research, recommends using a Sleep machine in order to have a better sleep.
 So now it’s clearer, right?
 But wait – there are other things that have to be taken into account.

 It turns out that there are few types of white noise.
 Firstly, there is pink noise.
 To avoid all the complicated mathematical explanations, we can say that pink noise is pretty much the same as white noise but a little bit lower.
 So for some people pink noise fits better – especially in case if they suffer from tinnitus or find the higher sounds of white noise quite annoying.

 For other people, none of these options help.
-But don’t worry – there is a great variety of white noise: there is also brown noise, violet noise, and many others.
+But don’t worry.
+There is a great variety of white noise.
+For example brown noise, violet noise, and many others.
 So if you experiment a little, you will definitely find your favorite one.

 Anyway, many people seem to be happiest with classical white noise so you should try this option first.